 No great destiny ever yet came to a nation whose people were laggards or faint-hearted.
-No great destiny ever yet came to a people walking with their eyes on the ground and their faces shrouded in gloom.
-No great destiny ever yet came to a people walking with their eyes on the ground and their faces shrouded in gloom.
-No great destiny ever yet came to a people who feared the future, who feared failure more than they hoped for success.
+No great destiny every yet came to a people walking with their eyes on the ground and their faces shrouded in gloom.
+No great destiny every yet came to a people who feared the future, who feared failure more that they hoped for success.
 With such as these we have no part.

 We know there are dangers ahead, as we know there are evils to fight and overcome, but we feel to the full that pulse of the prosperity which we enjoy.
-Stout of heart we see across the dangers the great future that lies beyond, and we rejoice as a glant refreshed, as a strong man girt for the race; and we go down into the arena where the nations strive for mastery, our hearts lifted with the faith that to us and to our children and our children's children tis shall be given to make this Republic the greatest of all the peoples of mankind.
+Stout of heart we see across the dangers the great future that lies beyond, and we rejoice as a giant refreshed, as a strong man girt for the race; and we go down into the arena where the nations strive for mastery, our hearts lifted with the faith that to us and to our children and our children's children it shall be given to make this Republic the greatest of all the peoples of mankind.